justinjiajia/cloud_security/labs/lab_7_new.md

   - On line 119, the function checks whether the `debug` parameter is included in the AWS Config rule.
 Recall that this was a parameter you configured when you defined the AWS Config rule in an earlier task.
 If `debug` is set to `true`, then the Lambda function code will print additional debugging information when it runs.
 You can see examples of this throughout the Lambda code.

   - Any line that calls `print()`  writes logs to CloudWatch Logs, because Lambda automatically sends everything written to stdout/stderr to a CloudWatch Logs log stream.

+  - On line 129,  `config.put_evaluations()` tells AWS Config that the resource is *COMPLIANT* and causes it to generate a *ComplianceChangeNotification* message.